PurdueRCAC/hands-on-with-anvil/challenges/Srun_Job_Launcher/README.md

 In summary, we explored the Slurm options for sbatch that allow us to reserve compute nodes via the scheduler.
 We explored a few of the srun options that control how the parallel job launcher lays out work on the node.

-If you want to learn more, see the Frontier User Documentation's Slurm section, where there are many more examples: [https://docs.olcf.ornl.gov/systems/frontier_user_guide.html#slurm](https://docs.olcf.ornl.gov/systems/frontier_user_guide.html#slurm).
+If you want to learn more, see the Anvil User Documentation's Slurm section, where there are many more examples: [https://www.rcac.purdue.edu/knowledge/anvil/run/examples/slurm](https://www.rcac.purdue.edu/knowledge/anvil/run/examples/slurm).